itzcak/AQUA/README.md

 2. stream_max_bw - Array of values for min BW (as above)
 3. stream_priority - Array of priorities with boolen value 0 or 1, connections with 1 are prioritized.

-Server example: Run command for 5 parallel connections 10k,100k,1m,10m,100m
+In our example: Run command for 5 parallel connections 10k,100k,1m,10m,100m

 Command line:
 'quic_server --quic_response_cache_dir=/home/maint/QuicPlayDir